osu-eesc/cms-docs/user-guide/docs/getting-started.md

 Content entered by Content Teams primarily displays on topic pages on the Extension website (e.g. the Dairy topic page).
 A single content team may enter content for multiple topics.
 Likewise, a single topic page may show content entered by multiple groups.

+> Extension catalog publications are already added to the Extension website by EESC so you don’t have to do this.

 ### Program Groups

 Program groups are responsible for *entering materials that visitors need to join or participate in their program (e.g. Master Woodland Managers)*.